NiklasRosenstein/nocrux/README.md

 ## Installation

-The *nocrux* daemon manager is available via Pip and PPYM.
+The *nocrux* daemon manager is available via Pip and Node.py.
 Minimum version required is Python 3.4.
 It has been tested on Ubuntu 15.05 and macOS Sierra.

-    $ ppym install nocrux  #or
+    $ nodepy-pm install @NiklasRosenstein/nocrux  #or
     $ pip3 install nocrux

 ## Configuration